SyHilichurl/760/README.md

 with_cutmix_and_se(use CV).py is the final model fro our study.

 The remaining Python files incrementally add various techniques to the baseline model until reaching the final model.（With techniques as it's name）

 Each model code includes the complete process of reading data, building the model, training the model, and evaluating the model.

-test for new one picture.py is you can ues this code to test the model on new picture,
+test for new one picture.py is you can ues this code to test the model on new picture.

+Rotation.ipynb shows how we've done the rotation augmentation.

+Dataset: zip file of cats facial expressions without aug includes the images data that augumented by rotation.

 ## Reference